danfuzz/samizdat/doc/library-guide/Box.md

 #### `.totalEq(other) -> box | void`

 Performs an identity comparison.
-No two boxes are alike.
+No two different boxes are ever considered equal.

 #### `.totalOrder(other) -> int | void`

 Performs an identity comparison.
-No two boxes are alike, and two different boxes have no defined order.
+No two different boxes are ever considered equal, and two different boxes have no defined order.

 <br><br>